This topic describes how to:

 What this means when interpreting a regular A/B experiment

-Always pay attention to the "statistical significance" confidence level in your tests, and be skeptical of implementing variations that don't reach your chosen significance level.
+Always pay attention to the statistical significance in your tests, and be skeptical of implementing variations that do not reach your chosen significance level.

 With Stats Engine, we provide an accurate representation of the likelihood of error, regardless of when you look at your results.
 You can determine the likelihood of making a false declaration by subtracting your current statistical significance from 100 (so if your variation is at 92%, you have an 8% chance of a false declaration).